-However, during the Renaissance, Caterina de’ Medici and Lucrezia Borgia make mention of the fungi at fashionable banquets all over Europe, used in exquisite dishes.
+However, during the Renaissance, Caterina de’ Medici and Lucrezia Borgia made mention of the fungi at fashionable banquets all over Europe used in exquisite dishes.

 King Francois I of France was particularly fond of the ingredient, and truffles were frequently used to flavor the dishes at his royal banquets.

-While the fungus was widely consumed amongst peasants in the areas where they were found in abundance, the uptick in popularity during the Renaissance made the price of the ingredient skyrocket, and limited its availability to only royals and members of the upper classes.
+While the fungus was widely consumed amongst peasants in the areas where they were found in abundance, the uptick in popularity during the Renaissance caused the price of the ingredient to skyrocket and limited its availability to only royals and members of the upper classes.

 The legend continues on from there as the underground fungi found its way into modern history as a pricey ingredient in sumptuous dishes.

 Nowadays, Greeks use truffles, often in the form of truffle oil, in a number of dishes, such as meat, pasta, rice, chick peas, and soups.